-Once the requirement to disclose information has been confirmed, the release will be issued by the CFO (or his or her nominee).
+Once the requirement to disclose information has been confirmed, the release will be issued by the CFO (or his or her nominee) promptly and without delay.
 The disclosure will first be lodged with NZX and only after it has been released will the information be publicly distributed and published on Scales' website.